-5 Read the following to the whole group:
+Read the following to the whole group:

-Now focus on the three legs of your stool.
-These represent our three habits - Be Curious, Be Present and Reimagine.
+Now think about the three habits we've been learning about throughout the course - Be Curious, Be Present and Reimagine.

 These habits can help us sustain our hopes against resistance.

 What difference could these habits make to the situations you and others have shared?

-Invite participants to share aloud with the whole group what comes to mind for them.
+After a few moments of reflection, invite participants to share what has come to mind.

-- 6 🗭 Ask the group: - What one step could you take this week to put the habits into action?
+- 5 Ask the group: - What one step could you take this week to put the habits into action?